servicecatalog/development/oscm-integrationtests-parameter-configurator/readme.txt

 The sample implementation of the external subscription parameter configurator tool.

-To use the external configurator tool in CT-MG, perform the following:
+To use the external configurator tool in OSCM, perform the following:

 1. Deploy the oscm-parameter-configurator.war on a glassfish domain.
 2. Adapt some technical service definition to your environment.